kaiewiggins/kaiewiggins.github.io/_posts/2019-05-29-first-magazine.md

 It might seem like a weird thing to get excited about at this point in my career, but it's actually a first for me.
 I've had short stories win contests, indie-published, and licensed for translation (and published long-form fiction), but I've never actually submitted to a publication before.

 Even more excitingly, the story was picked up by the very first place I submitted to!
-They called it "exceptional and lyrically beautiful!"
+(They called it "exceptional and lyrically beautiful!!")

 You can read *On The Edge* in [Enchanted Magazine](https://enchantedconversationmag.blogspot.com)'s June 2019 edition.
 It's an NA horror/dark fantasy faery story about walking on water, adulthood & escaping reality in the Scottish Highlands and the ending is possibly my favourite thing written to date.